gpstar81/GPStar-proton-pack/SMOKE.md

 Below are some examples of how to implement smoke into your Proton Pack.

-There are 3 pins on the Mega configured to go HIGH during smoke effect phases:
+There are 4 pins on the Mega configured to go HIGH during smoke effect phases:

 - Smoke1 `Pin 39`
 - Smoke2 `Pin 35`
 - Fan1 `Pin 33`
+- Fan2 `Pin 50`

+**Note: Fan1 is set to go off during overheat sequence only.
+It is useful for pushing smoke through the N-Filter**

+**Note: Fan2 is set to go off at the same time as Smoke2.
+This was requested if you want to repurpose Smoke2 from the booster tube for another purpose.
+For the purpose of smoke in the booster tube, this was not needed.**

 Each uses a simple transistor setup to activate pumps, external devices, etc.